The Insurance Disputes Law Review: Sweden

 Moreover, the importance of directors and officers insurance has also increased.
 There has been a substantial amount of litigation against former board members and auditors in Sweden in connection to, inter alia, withdrawal of banking licences and damage caused by alleged fraud.

-The number of professional liability cases seems also to have increased, and against law firms, among others.
+The number of professional liability cases also seems to have increased, and these against law firms, among others.
 In the past, most cases were related to tax advice.
 Today, one can see an increased number of cases related to M&A advice in particular.
 This development may continue.

 Furthermore, the concept of litigation funding is coming to Sweden and may increase further in the future, which may add to the number of insurance-related disputes.

-Finally, there are ongoing cases before Swedish court regarding claims concerning damage caused by the covid-19 pandemic under, inter alia, epidemics insurance policies.
-However, no judgments pertaining to these claims have been rendered yet.
+Finally, there are ongoing cases before Swedish court regarding claims concerning damage caused by the covid-19 pandemic under, inter alia, epidemic insurance policies.